How to Crochet a T-Shirt Rug

 Rnd 2: 2 sc in each of the 3 end sc.
 Sc in each sc down the side.
 2 sc in each of 3 end sc, sc in each sc up the other side.

 Rnd 3: sc around increasing approximately 3 evenly spaced sc at each "end".
-It's important to have the increases evenly spaced because otherwise your rug will grow lopsided.
+It's important to evenly space the increases, as the rug will grow lopsided if you don't.

-Rnd 4- desired length: continue in spiral until rug is desired size.
+Rnd 4- desired length: Continue in a spiral until the rug reaches the desired size.

 Last Round: Work in sc around with no increases.
-This will make for a firm edge.
+This will make a firm edge.
 End with a slip stitch.
-Work in loose ends.
+Work in the loose ends.

-Make your own unique T-shirt rug by changing the shape and size of your rug.
+Make your own unique T-shirt rug by changing its shape and size.
 While the rugs shown are oval, you can easily make them in round or rectangular shapes depending on where you plan to use them.
 You can make your rug thicker or thinner by cutting the strips wider or narrower.